 Signature Bank is an SBA Preferred Lender with the authority to make lending decisions on behalf of the SBA, meaning the process moves more quickly.
 Plus, our SBA Loan Specialists are available to help you throughout the process.
 We know you may have questions about an SBA loan, so we’ve put together some answers to help you learn more.
-If you have any other questions, simply contact Teresa Harrell, Senior Vice President and Managing Director of Government Guaranteed Lending Group.
-She and her team are here to make it personal.
+If you have any other questions, simply contact Maria Lawson, Senior Vice President and Managing Director of Government Guaranteed Lending Group.
+She and her team are here for you.

 How does the SBA program work?